RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Discussion

+\paragraph*{Understanding the bugs} \name{}'s ability to actively retrieve information that helps understand a bug allowed to fix a new set of bugs without higher costs.
+Particularly, we observe four kinds of information to be useful: (i) the code of failing test cases and the initial execution results, which we provide in the prompt of the first cycle; (ii) code snippets retrieved by searching for similar code, e.g., using the \emph{find\_similar\_api\_calls} tool; (iii) details about the code structure, such as the classes and methods in a file; and (iv) feedback obtained by applying a fix, which triggers the test execution and reveals any test cases that still fail.

+\paragraph*{Unfixed bugs and fix complexity} As shown in Table~\ref{tab:bugstypes}, \name{} clearly outperforms prior work on multi-line bugs, but fails to fix some of the simpler, single-line bugs fixed by, e.g., ChatRepair~\cite{Xia2023a}.
+We observe that the agent sometimes suggests complex fixes for bugs that only require simple modifications.
+A possible remedy could be to initially limit the complexity of candidate fixes, nudging the agent toward trying simple fixes first.
+For multi-line, multi-file bugs, we observe that \name{} often edits only a subset of the required locations.
+Future work could explore human-in-the-loop approaches, where a partial fix found by an agent could give a developer a head start.

-\section{Threats to Validity and Limitations}
+\subsection{Threats to Validity and Limitations}

-While \name{} shows promising results when repairing Defects4J bugs, we acknowledge several potential threats to validity and inherent limitations: \emph{(i) Data leakage:} As we evaluate on GPT-3.5 and its training data is not publicly known, the LLM may have seen parts of the Java projects during training.
-While we acknowledge this risk, our approach does not solely depend on knowing about a bug, but rather the ability to collect information to fix the bug.
-We also note that the closest competitor, ChatRepair, also uses GPT-3.5, and thus faces the same risk. \emph{(ii) Missing test cases:} Defects4J has at least one failing test case for each bug, which may not be the case for real-world usage scenarios.
+While \name{} shows promising results, we acknowledge several potential threats to validity and inherent limitations: \emph{(i) Data leakage:} GPT-3.5 may have seen parts of the Java projects we evaluate on during training.
+Our closest competitor, ChatRepair, also uses GPT-3.5, and thus faces the same risk.
+Moreover, the experiment on GitBug-Java suggests that \name{} is effective also on bugs guaranteed to not be part of the training data. \emph{(ii) Missing test cases:} Defects4J has at least one failing test case for each bug, which may not be the case for real-world usage scenarios.
 It will be interesting to evaluate \name{} on bugs with no a-priori available error-revealing test cases in future work. \emph{(iii) Fault localization:} Inaccurate or imprecise fault localization could lead to suboptimal repair suggestions or incorrect diagnoses. \emph{(iv) Non-deterministic output of LLMs:} The inherently non-deterministic nature of LLMs may result in different outcomes between two consecutive runs of \name{}.
 The large number of bugs we evaluate on mitigates this risk.
-Moreover, we make logs of all interactions with the LLM available to ensure reproducibility.
+Moreover, the logs of interactions with the LLM are available for further analysis.